iprapas/iprapas.github.io/content/posts/mllib-classification.md

              .setOutputCol("label")
 ```

+### Step 7.
+Feature Assembly

-\item We assemble our features (symbol features, word features) in one vector:
+We assemble our features (symbol features, word features) in one vector:

 ```scala
 val assembler = new VectorAssembler()